• Skip to main content

 Spreads: 4-5 feet.

-It is an easy care, low-maintenance yew variety that tolerates pruning throughout the year.
+It is an easy to care for, low-maintenance yew variety that tolerates pruning throughout the year.

-Typically suitable for specimen, foundation and small hedge applications, Everlow is also used in perennial borders or rock gardens for its dwarf size.
+Everlow is suitable for specimen, foundation, and small hedge applications.
+It is also used in perennial borders or rock gardens for its dwarf size.

 This spreading cultivar grows to a height of about 1 to 5 feet and spreads to about 4 to 5 feet.
 It performs well in any weather condition and grows best in well-drained, alkaline soil.